ricin/vrising-bepinex-linux/README.md

 | PASSWRD | Leave blank for anonymous login | blank |

+## Setup

+**This is for Debian 11 only for now.**

+Run `scripts/setup.sh` to prepare the server.

+## Running

+Run `/opt/scripts/start.sh` to start the server.
+It's recommended to run this within screen, or tmux.

+## TODO

+- Use a systemd service

+---
 This is a modification of https://github.com/ich777/docker-steamcmd-server/tree/vrising to run without docker